cocos/cocos-docs/en/advanced-topics/memory-leak-detector.md

     #endif
     ```

-2. Due to the different implementation mechanisms, two additional things need to be done on the Android platform:
+2. The Android platform requires one additional step as a result of the different implementation mechanisms amongst platforms:

     - Add a line of code `set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -finstrument-functions")` to the `native/engine/android/CMakeLists.txt` file in the project directory, as follows:
         ```